renesas-rz/rzg_hmi_sdk/docs/docs/wiki/lvgl_develop-gui-using-eez-studio.md

 	- Range min - Minimum value of range
 	- Range max - Maximum value of range
 	- Value - Length of the blue line (depends on the application.)
-	- be start angle - Starting point of the blue line
+	- Bg start angle - Starting point of the blue line
-	- be end angle - End of the blue line
+	- Bg end angle - End of the blue line
 	- Mode - Select from three types.
 	<br>
 NORMAL appears at the fixed position of the blue line, SYMMETRICAL at the symmetrical position of the fixed position of the blue line, and REVERSE at the exact opposite position of the fixed position of the blue line.